Margaret McNamara: Reading is Fundamental

 After many early organizational meeting with other educators in the District, McNamara secured a $150,000 grant from the Ford Foundation to support pilot activities in the District of Columbia.
 Following the success RIF had in Washington, the Ford Foundation increased RIF's grant to $285,000 in August 1968, enabling RIF to launch ten model programs across the country.
 From these early beginnings, RIF evolved into a national motivating force for literacy.
 At the time of McNamara's death in 1981, RIF had provided "more than 3 million poor children with 37 million books."

 Today, through its contract with the U.S. Department of Education and with private funds, RIF provides 16 million free books for children to choose and keep each year.
 RIF programs operate in all 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, and Guam.
 RIF is also affiliated with programs in Argentina and the United Kingdom.
 It achieves high visibility through public service announcements on children's television programs.

 Margaret McNamara Education Grants

 The Margaret McNamara Memorial Fund was established in 1981 to honor Margaret McNamara and her commitment to the well-being of women and children in developing countries.
 Grants are provided annually to support the university education of women from developing countries who are committed to improving the lives of women and children.
-Grant recipients study in diverse fields, such as agriculture, architecture and urban planning, civil engineering, education, forestry, journalism, nursing, nutrition, pediatrics, public administration, public health, social sciences, and social work.
+Grant recipients study in diverse fields.

-In 2015, the volunteer non-profit organization was rebranded as Margaret McNamara Education Grants.
-Grants are awarded to women studying at accredited universities in the USA, Canada, select universities in Latin America and in South Africa.
-As of December 2020, grants have been awarded to 450 extraordinary women from more than 75 countries.
+The volunteer non-profit organization was rebranded as Margaret McNamara Education Grants in 2015.